Online survey design

 Graduate Outcomes depends upon strong collaboration with providers.
 While HESA manages the planning, delivery and data capture elements of the survey centrally, providers fulfil equally important roles in collating and submitting good contact details and publicising the survey to their graduate communities.
 It is important that graduates understand the official status of the survey and although few will have heard of HESA, most are likely to feel more confident about the credentials of the survey when it is visibly supported by their ‘home’ providers.

 To support this recognition by respondents, we collect providers’ logos for co-branding the survey and a link appears at the end of the survey to a relevant area of each provider’s website (e.g. their careers service).
 Email invitations and reminders to complete the survey are sent under the name of the provider (but from the central Graduate Outcomes email address).
 We also include the name of the provider in interviewers’ scripts.
-All of these approaches are intended to convey the collaborative approach underpinning this survey and reassure graduates about its legitimacy.
+All of these approaches are intended to convey the collaborative approach underpinning this survey and to reassure graduates about the survey’s legitimacy.
 The principle of survey customisation was agreed with providers during survey design consultations.

 To minimise risking the introduction of bias, we ask providers to refrain from any attempts to drive up response rates through direct engagement with graduates during the live survey period.
 We also strongly discourage the use of incentives for the same reason.
 Providers can, however, make full use of non-direct channels for promotion, for example social media.